Professional Training Program

 - Nutrition for dancers is explored helping students achieve an understanding of the nutritional demands on a dancer and how to best achieve ultimate performance and health through sound nutritional habits.

-- The school designated Physiotherapist and Pilates teacher instruct dancers in injury prevention and anatomy and physiology topics pertinent to PTP curriculum.
+- The school designated Physiotherapist and Pilates teacher to instruct dancers in injury prevention and anatomy and physiology topics pertinent to the PTP curriculum.

 - Dancers are evaluated on their acquired knowledge and practice through assignments and through individual meetings and consultation with staff.